This position is 100% remote-based.

 GitLab is building an open source, single application for the entire DevOps lifecycle—from project planning and source code management to CI/CD, monitoring, and security.

-We already have a large team of Product/UX Designers and Researchers, and we're planning to more than double the team's size over the next year.
-You can look over our organizational chart to see open vacancies.
+We started 2019 with a team of 15 Product Designers and Researchers, and we're doubling the team's size this year.
+You can look over our organizational chart to see our open vacancies.

-Our UX Designers work across a range of disciplines, including evaluative research, interaction design, UX strategy, prototyping, and visual design.
+Our Product Designers work across a range of disciplines, including product strategy, evaluative research, interaction design, UX strategy, prototyping, and visual design.

 At GitLab, we live and breathe open source principles.
 This means our entire handbook is online, and with a few clicks you can find the details of future releases and an overview of the product vision you’d contribute to when working here.

-What you can expect in a Product/UX Designer role at GitLab:
+What you can expect in a Product Designer role at GitLab:

 - You'll help improve the overall experience of our product through research and design.